kuchnaya-hub/maroon-broccoli/src/pages/pricing.md

           unit of content created.
 The more Coins you deposit, the more marketing content you can create for your products.
       - question: 'I met an error while using Behtar Ads, what can i do?'
-        answer: >-
+        answer: >
-          Please capture the screenshot pictures of the error, then mail to support@behtarads.com for help, and include the remains coins to receive priority support.
+          Please capture the screenshot pictures of the error, then mail them to support@behtarads.com for help.
         type: faq_item
       - question: What is policy of refund & charges applicable?
         answer: >-